TRP-Retromods/Atomiswave-Multiout/README.md

 (c) 2023 by The Real Phoenix
-From a design originaly from Mike Chi's VGA2SCART
+Design from Mike Chi's VGA2SCART

+---

 ## Features:
 - The motherboard is doing all the job, the "hat" or daughterboard is the one with the output connectors, so you can make one for your needs